apache/tvm/docs/dev/relay_intro.rst

 construct a simple two-node graph.
 You can find that the syntax of the example is not that different from existing computational graph IR like NNVMv1, with the only difference in terms of terminology:

-- Existing frameworks usually uses graph and subgraph
+- Existing frameworks usually use graph and subgraph
 - Relay uses function e.g. --  ``fn (%x)``, to indicate the graph

 Each data-flow node is a CallNode in Relay.
 The relay python DSL allows you to construct a data-flow quickly.
-One thing we want to highlight in the above code -- is that we explicitly constructed an Add node with both input points to ``%1``.
+One thing we want to highlight in the above code -- is that we explicitly constructed an Add node with both input point to ``%1``.
 When a deep learning framework evaluates the above program, it will compute the nodes in topological order, and ``%1`` will only be computed once.
 While the this fact is very natural to deep learning framework builders, it is something that might surprise a PL folk in the first place.
 If we implement a simple visitor to print out the result and